safia-bashir/Prediction-of-Remaining-Useful-Life-RUL-of-turbofan-engine/README.md

 - Matplotlib

 # Installing
-1. Clone the repository: git clone [GitHub]([https://github.com](https://github.com/safia-bashir/Prediction-of-Remaining-Useful-Life-RUL-of-turbofan-engine.git))
+1. Clone the repository: git clone (https://github.com/safia-bashir/Prediction-of-Remaining-Useful-Life-RUL-of-turbofan-engine.git))
 2. Install the required packages: pip install -r requirements.txt
 # Usage
-1. Download the dataset from this link and unzip it.
+1. Download the dataset from this [link](https://www.nasa.gov/intelligent-systems-division) and unzip it.
 2. Place the dataset in the data directory.
 3. Run the train.py script to train the model: python train.py
 4. Run the predict.py script to make predictions using the trained model: python predict.py